Skip to main content

 UTRGV Collegiate Recovery Program

 The Collegiate Recovery Program supports students in recovery from addictions.
-The program offers hope and support to help lead you to achieve your recovery goals so that your time at the University is one of success and pride.
+The program offers hope and support to help students achieve their recovery goals so that their time at the university is one of success and pride.

 Counseling Center Services

-The Counseling Center provides free and confidential counseling services for UTRGV students to address mental health concerns, and seeks to promote personal growth and well-being among our campus community through education and outreach activities.
+The Counseling Center provides free and confidential counseling services for UTRGV students to address mental health concerns and promotes personal growth and well-being through education and outreach.

 Student Organizations